NeoUtils/NeoRegex/README.md

 ## Acknowledgments

-NeoRegex utilizes several open-source libraries that greatly enhance its functionality.
-We would like to thank the authors and contributors of the following projects for their amazing work:
+NeoRegex relies on several open-source projects to deliver robust, cross-platform capabilities.
+We extend our gratitude to the authors and contributors of the following libraries, which are essential to the project:

+- [**Compose Multiplatform**](https://github.com/JetBrains/compose-multiplatform): A modern, declarative UI framework from JetBrains for building user interfaces across multiple platforms.
-- [**Highlight**](https://github.com/NeoUtils/Highlight):  This library provides essential syntax highlighting features, making the pattern more readable and visually appealing.
+- [**Highlight**](https://github.com/NeoUtils/Highlight): Provides syntax highlighting, making patterns more readable and visually clear.
-- [**multiplatform-settings**](https://github.com/russhwolf/multiplatform-settings): A useful library for managing settings across multiple platforms, allowing us to easily persist user preferences.
+- [**multiplatform-settings**](https://github.com/russhwolf/multiplatform-settings): Simplifies configuration and preference management across different platforms.
-- [**dbus-java**](https://github.com/hypfvieh/dbus-java): This library enables integration with D-Bus, providing important desktop interprocess communication capabilities for Linux systems.
+- [**dbus-java**](https://github.com/hypfvieh/dbus-java): Enables D-Bus integration on Linux, offering essential interprocess communication features.

 ## License